Sunday, November 23, 2008

 Karma or yajna?

 The symptom of the living entity, or life itself, is consciousness.
-Consciousness is manifested by the intelligence, and intelligence is manifested by the activities of the mind- thinking, feeling and willing.
+Consciousness is manifested by intelligence, and intelligence is manifested by the activities of the mind: thinking, feeling and willing.
 The mind engages the five knowledge-acquiring senses and the five working senses to accomplish its different purposes.
 The activities performed by the mind, working senses and knowledge-acquiring senses, when done for self-centred interests, constitute karma.
 Those very same activities, however, when performed for the satisfaction of the Supreme Lord, Krishna, are called yajna, sacrifice.
-The secret of Krishna consciousness is how to turn our karma into yajna, and for this purpose Srimad Bhagavatam gives us important instructions and examples.
+The secret of Krishna consciousness is how to turn our karma into yajna, and for this purpose, Srimad-Bhagavatam gives us important instructions and examples.

-The word ‘yajna’ comes from the root ‘yaj’, ‘to offer’, ‘to sacrifice’, ‘to worship’.
+The word ‘yajna’ comes from the root ‘yaj,’ which means to offer, to sacrifice, to worship.
 Here the ultimate beneficiary cannot be any ordinary living being, but only the Supreme Lord Himself.
 When work is performed in a proper consciousness, Krishna consciousness, and with the sole purpose of pleasing Krishna, it does not produce material reactions of any kind, but rather, such transcendental activities burn all the reactions of material work into nil, provided they are properly executed according to the directions of guru, sadhu and sastra.
 Daksa’s sacrifice was meant to satisfy the Lord, but because there were discrepancies in its performance, it did not succeed immediately.
 Daksa’s first fault was personal motivation.
-Although externally he was conducting a sacrifice for the Lord’s sake, internally he was filled with pride out of his material designations.
+Although externally he was conducting a sacrifice for the Lord’s sake, internally he was filled with pride for his material designations.
 The effect of pride in the consciousness is similar to intoxication and makes one lose all discrimination, ultimately bringing about one’s own ruin.
 That sacrifice aimed at the pacification of the universe (SB 4.2.1,p), but peace is not possible at all unless all selfish interests are given up for the sole cause of devotional service, as stated by Lord Krishna:

 bhoktaram yajna-tapasam